Shirley-Agbaowe/SALES-ANALYSIS/README.md

  # Data Sources
  #### The data used for this project was obtained from Dahel consultants and techies for an advanced Excel class project which is from open-source data like Kaggle or Marven analytics https://docs.google.com/spreadsheets/d/1TuOcViyLw2YnB5oqZ8KwvZyRC_9cb5ff/edit?gid=1250164222#gid=1250164222

+# Tools Used
+#### In analyzing this data, Microsoft PowerBI was used for analyzing this sales data set.

+# Exploratory data analysis
+#### DAX EXPRESSIONS
+- Total Revenue
+- Average Revenue